-Prior to this, Dajani was Vice President of International News at Link TV where he co-created and produced more than 2,000 installments of Mosaic: World News from the Middle East, winner of the prestigious Peabody Award .
+Dajani was also Vice President of International News at Link TV where he co-created and produced more than 2,000 installments of Mosaic: World News from the Middle East, winner of the prestigious Peabody Award .
 In 2006, Dajani launched The Mosaic Intelligence Report, a monthly newsletter and MIR weekly video alerts, adding more in-depth and below the radar Middle East news analysis to Mosaic.

 Dajani has produced and directed several television productions, including Occupied Minds, a documentary shedding light on the Palestinian-Israeli conflict, and Who Speaks for Islam?, both of which aired on Link TV and PBS stations.
 He also served as a consultant for PBS Frontline World's War of Ideas and author of The Arab Media Revolution.
 In addition to his weekly radio show, Dajani is a lecturer at San Francisco State University.

 To Contact Me Click On Image or JD@JamalDajani.com www.twitter.com/jamaldajani

 Dajani is a frequent guest on several national and international media broadcast networks and has published numerous articles on the Middle East in many print and electronic media outlets including The Huffington Post.
-He contributes regularly to the Listening Post on Al Jazeera English.
+He was a regular contributor to the Listening Post on Al Jazeera English.

-Dajani is a board member of New America Media, the largest collaboration of ethnic news organizations in the U.S. He served under Mayor Gavin Newsom on the San Francisco Human Rights Commission (2009-2011).
+Dajani was a board member of New America Media, at the time, the largest collaboration of ethnic news organizations in the U.S. He served under Mayor Gavin Newsom on the San Francisco Human Rights Commission (2009-2011).
 Prior to this, he served on the Immigrant Rights Commission (2005-2009) where he was the first Arab-American to be elected chair in 2008.
 He also served for two years (2003-2004) as President of the Arab Cultural & Community Center in San Francisco.

 Dajani graduated from Columbia University in New York City with a B.A. in Political Science.
 He is fluent in Arabic and English, and conversant in Hebrew and French.